Posted in: Digital marketingLast update: 30/03/21

 Finally – and most importantly – your customers are ready for experiential retail.
 Over 70% of customers already use their mobile phones in-store, and 60% have used and enjoyed AI product kiosks.
 In fact, 67% believe that retailers should make technology a priority.
 People expect a smart, dynamic retail experience.
 And you can’t afford to disappoint them.

-How to increase sales with experiential retail in-store
+How to increase sales with in-store retail promotions

 So what does experiential retail actually look like?
 That depends on you, your brand, and your budget.
-Brick-and-mobile marketing can be as simple as sharing an in-store coupon.
+Brick-and-mobile marketing can be as simple as sharing an in-store coupon or inviting users to give a spin to an online prize wheel.
 Or you can go big, with artificial intelligence, interactive tech, and special events.

 Dress your store for holidays, seasons, and special events